 We also have state of the art lasers for hair removal, rosacea, wrinkle reduction, skin resurfacing, acne scars.
-See separate link for “lasers”
+See separate link for information on laser treatment.

 Melanoma and Pigmented

 We work closely with the physicians at the Roger Williams Cancer Center to provide our patients with an interdisciplinary approach for the treatment of their melanoma.
-Medical oncologist Dr. Ritesh Rathore, radiation oncologist Dr. Timothy Shafman, surgical oncologists Dr. Steven Katz and Dr. James Koness, and others provide state-of-the-art comprehensive care and treatment for patients with malignant melanoma in any stage of the disease.
+We work with oncologists, radiation oncologsits, surgical oncologists, and others to provide state-of-the-art comprehensive care and treatment for patients with malignant melanoma in any stage of the disease.

 Dr. Marshall Kadin (Dermatology)